Brühl (Leipzig): History

+The term Brühl first appears in Leipzig sources in 1420 and initially referred to marshy land (Bruel = marsh).
+Due to the Parthe floods, the area north of today's Brühl was frequently flooded.
+The area was only drained in the 13th and 14th centuries.
+Since the Middle Ages, the Brühl was part of the Via Regia coming from Merseburg and leading further to Meissen.

-On the corner of the Brühl and Katharinenstraße stands the Romanus house, built for the mayor of Leipzig between 1701 and 1704, and one of the finest baroque buildings remaining in the town.
+On the corner of the Brühl and Katharinenstrasse stands the Romanus house, built for the mayor of Leipzig between 1701 and 1704, and one of the finest baroque buildings remaining in the town.

 In the late 18th century and early 19th century, the Brühl was part of the Jewish quarter of the city.
 A synagogue was established in 1763, and Jews visiting the annual Leipzig Fair would lodge in the Brühl and the surrounding streets.

 The Brühl retained Jewish connections into the 20th century.
 The street was a centre of the world fur trade.
 Chaim Eitingon, the Russian-born 'king of the fur trade', opened a branch there in 1893, and in the 1920s the street represented one-third of the world trade in furs.

 Only 4.2% of Leipzigers as a whole worked in the fur industry, but 8.7% of Jewish Leipzigers did.
 The Brühl was an emblem of Jewish economic activity in Leipzig, and of the city as a whole.

 In 1938, under the Nazi government, "the entire Brühl district changed hands, as fur firms — the pinnacle of Jewish commerce in the city, along with the department stores — were stolen from their owners".

 Today the street contains a few 19th-century and early 20th-century buildings, most of the remaining buildings being from the third quarter of the 20th century.
 A notable modern building is the town's Museum der bildenden Künste (Museum of the visual arts).